itsmesonia/colt-webdevbootcamp-notes/README.md

 <img width="600px" src="./assets/Screenshot 2021-01-26 at 23.43.11.png" />
 </p>

-It's important to note here, is that the part the alpha channel, this this color is only going to affect the background color of the element or wherever I'm using this.
+What's important to note here, is that the part the alpha channel, this this color is only going to affect the background color of the element or wherever I'm using this.
 That text itself wouldn't change and would remain the same colour.

 ## opacity